-Power: Ability to control, coerce or influence people based on privilege identities.
+Power: Ability to control, coerce, or influence people based on privileged identities.
 Power may be positional and provide access to social, political, and economic resources.

 Power-over: Used in a discriminatory and oppressive way.
 Having power over others and therefore domination and control over others (e.g. through coercion and violence)

-Prejudice: A preconceived judgment or opinion regarding a person or a group based on insufcient or incorrect evidence.
+Prejudice: A preconceived judgment or opinion regarding a person or a group based on insufficient or incorrect evidence.
 Can be positive or negative.

 Privilege: Any unearned benefit, right or advantage one receives in society by nature of their identities.

 Pronouns: Historically, gender pronouns have existed in a binary in the English language: he/him/his or she/her/hers.
 Today, pronouns/gender pronouns also include, but are not limited to, ey, ae, per, ze, thon, they, zhe, and fae.
 A person can choose any pronoun that makes them feel comfortable for any reason.[xxvii]